 This here is the difference between dead plants and live plants, in my experience.
 You can see that my garden is covered with wood chips but I still use straw when I transplant young plants into my garden.

 Even though your plants have been hardened, they still go through a shock when you plant them in the garden.
 It is called transplanting shock and it’s a very real thing.

 This is hard work, my friends.
-I probably spent three hours building the trellis and on my hands and knees in the field planting all of my seedlings and don’t forget the weeks of growing them indoors, there is nothing more devastating than losing them just a couple of days after transplanting them into the garden.
+I spent a good amount of time building the trellis and on my hands and knees in the field planting all of my seedlings, and don’t forget the weeks of growing them indoors, there is nothing more devastating than losing them just a couple of days after transplanting them into the garden!

-One bale of straw ($3.75) was enough to cover this whole row of tomato plants (36 plants).
+One bale of straw ($5) was enough to cover this whole row of tomato plants (36 plants).
+Definitely worth the investment.